 - Each one teach one: Ask them to explain what they’ve discovered/learned to someone else in the group and see how it’s the same/different to someone else’s ideas. – IWB– You could use a document camera and ask students to explain to the class what they’re doing with their own work on the big screen

 - Group Presentation

 - At the very least use your questioning skills and the lesson objectives to tease out some of this much-needed reflection – perhaps have some pre-prepared questions hidden on the IWB as prompts?

 - Provide them with a A Review Triangle .

 - Ask them to list the three most important things they learnt today

 - Decide what the lesson objectives should be next lesson based on what we need to develop more as a result of today’s learning

 AND ALL THE OTHER STUFF?

-Don’t forget that in this class your planning a lesson for there are different types of learners, different levels of ability, different learning needs.
+Don’t forget that in this class you are planning a lesson for different types of learners, different levels of ability, different learning needs.
 When choosing your ideas you need to consider all of this.
 Look through the notes you made during the TPACK workshop I did with you, look at how I used the IWB to differentiate, scaffold etc and steal my ideas!

 To the audience for which this is intended: